 The quirky, boy-crazy best friend makes an appearance!
-Only to be immediately squelched by reality!
+Only for reality to squelch those made-up quirks!

 I’ll admit, I had a boy-crazy friend once.
 She had a crush on N’Sync.
 Or the Backstreet Boys.
 Or… Menudo…?
 There may have been a specific boy-band member that she preferred, but I was never able to tell any of them apart, and she obviously wasn’t fanatical enough to make me learn.
 (I am, to this day, terrible at keeping up with trends in pop music, and I never understood the salivating hordes that followed those trends back in the day.
 I understand them now even less, but that’s because I’m wallowing in crotchety spinsterhood, or something.)